shai-baranes/MISC/README.md

  - pip install -r requirements.txt      # to be later installed by someone else or other env
  - python -m venv .venv					# the convention for naming your virtual environment (not needed when using the 'uv' framework)

 ## Extras
+ - [Current Working Directory] in python runtime: import os; os.getcwd() # helps to see what is the current working dir of the script
- - [Current Working Directory] in python runtime: import os; os.getcwd() # helps to see what python environment (or .venv) you're in...
+ - [Current Working Directory] in python runtime: import sys; sys.executable # helps to see what python environment (or .venv) you're in...
- - [Sublime] search excluding folders: add '-' (minus sign) and folders to be exluded under 'Where', e.g. -*/venv/, -*/myvenv/, -*/.env/,
+ - [Sublime] search excluding folders: add '-' (minus sign) and folders to be excluded under 'Where', e.g. -*/venv/, -*/myvenv/, -*/.env/,
  - python -m notebook (open python notebook from the local repository)
  - sns.scatterplot.__doc__ (adding doc helps in getting the docstring of a function)
- - import inspect; inspect.signature(sns.scatterplot)   --> (this bring the function signature and we see their agrs and their defaults)
+ - import inspect; inspect.signature(func)   --> (this bring the function signature and we see their agrs and their defaults)
+ - [Python Debug Mode] 'next', 'continue' (known), 'return' (step-out of the function) ↩️, 'h' (for help), 'h continue' (help on 'continue')
+ - [Microsoft Emoji] 'Window KEY' + '.'
+ - [executable from your python script]: https://www.youtube.com/watch?v=bqNvkAfTvIc (Indently Channel)